 ON THE PATH TOWARD CARBON NEUTRALITY

-➡️ ‘Climate friendly’ is good, but carbon neutral is where the impact lies… it’s all about the offset.
+➡️ ‘Climate friendly’ is good, but reducing overall emissions is where the impact lies… a big way to do that is with offsets.
 And true offsets cost companies money.

 The journey toward carbon neutrality requires an energy-intensive, multi-step process.
 This includes an assessment of our full supply chain (to determine the climate impact at each product lifecycle segment), an emissions reduction plan (to provide a map of where emissions can be reduced the following year, if possible), and purchasing offset credits.
 Let’s talk about that last step.

-Planet FWD assists in this entire process, guiding us toward our goal of carbon neutrality.
+Planet FWD assists in this entire process, guiding us toward our goal of carbon neutrality by measuring our baseline footprint and providing recommendations where we can make emissions reductions.
 What’s more, they’ve also paired us with our world-changing offset partner, Tradewater.